SourcePointUSA/unity-sdk/README.md

         Debug.LogWarning("User has interacted with the web view consent message and it is disappeared!");
     }

-    public void OnConsentReady(SpConsents consents)
+    public void OnConsentReady(string jsonConsents)
     {
-        Debug.Log("The user interaction on series of consent messages is done.
-You can continue user's gaming experience!");
+        Debug.Log($"The user interaction on consent messages is done.
+Consent info: {jsonConsents} \n If it was the last from the series of consents, you can continue user's gaming experience!");
     }

     private void OnDestroy()